 CAST 2025 (Salt Lake City, Utah)

-systems thinking applied to testing (recording)
+systems thinking applied to testing (recording

-Agile Testing Days 2024 (Berlin, Germany)
+Agile Testing Days 2024 (Potsdam, Germany)

 “The Owl Problem” (musical performance)

-Agile Testing Days 2024 (Berlin, Germany)
+Agile Testing Days 2024 (Potsdam, Germany)

 leadership as an individual contributor